This website serves as a resource center for tobacco use cessation and prevention for youth in the State of Maryland.

 Grassroots Crisis Intervention provides daily walk-in drug abuse screenings and treatment referrals.

-Call the National Suicide Prevention Lifeline at 1-800-273-TALK (they cover issues other than suicide and will connect you with someone close by)
+Call/Text the 988 Suicide & Crisis Lifeline at 9-8-8 (they cover issues other than suicide and will connect you with someone close by)

 Call Substance Abuse Treatment Facility Locator at 1-800-662-HELP